hdeden/product-lab/projects/hris/docs/05_ba_design.md

 3. Approved overtime feeds payroll calculations.

 ### Payroll Flow
-1. Admin configures salary components, BPJS, and PPh21 rules.
+1. Admin configures salary components (statutory BPJS/PPh21 rules in Phase 2).
 2. System aggregates attendance, leave, and overtime for period.
 3. Payroll is calculated and reviewed.
 4. Payslips are generated and published in employee app.